 • Your contact details – title, name, address, telephone number and email address.

-• Your participation in rotas for service in the church.
+• Your attendance at church and participation in rotas for service in the church.

 • Information contained in emails or other correspondence from you and records of telephone calls or meetings with you.